 Smartwings

-Smartwings is a Czech carrier with a strong presence in holiday and charter flights.
-Conditions may vary depending on the flight type.
+Smartwings is a Czech carrier with a strong presence on holiday and charter flights.
+Conditions can vary by flight type.

-Possible for small dogs up to the carrier’s weight limit, advance reservation and availability confirmation required.
+Possible for small dogs up to the airline’s weight limit; advance reservation and confirmation of availability required.

 Yes, if the specific flight allows it.